 You can see we simply write the variety on a slip of paper - no need for anything fancier unless that's your thing.

-We used to just spoon the caramel onto our plates and dip our apples in it, but then I found these small 1/8-cup bowls and they work much better.
+We used to just spoon the caramel onto our plates and dip our apple slices in the caramel sauce, but then I found small 1/8-cup bowls and they work much better (find similar round bowls here or condiment bowls here).
+It’s easier to get every last bit.

 And trust me, you're going to want to get every last bit.